tom-wilmott/Excel-Project/Premier League 24-25 Dashboard/README.md

 ## Conclusion

-I created this dashboard to showcase insights into the performance of players in the Premier League during the 2024/25.
+I created this dashboard to showcase insights into the performance of players in the Premier League during the 2024/25 season.
 Utilizing data available to me, this dashboard allows users to explore the best players for their desired criteria and in theory could be utilised for scouting purposes.
 It enables exploration of functionalities to understand how player of different teams, nationalites and position performed.